 Once you find your HVAC company’s EBITDA, you’d multiply the EBITDA number by a specific number (the industry multiple) that reflects the market in comparison to other businesses operating in the HVAC industry.

-How to Calculate EBITDA Using the EBITDA Calculator Formula for an HVAC Business:
+How to apply EBITDA Calculator Formula for an HVAC Business:

 Using the EBITDA calculator formula, you would start with net income (net income from your income statement) and add back expenses you do not incur as part of daily operations, such as financing costs, taxes, depreciation, and amortization.